liweinan/tcprest/README.md

 # TcpRest

-TcpRest is a network framework.
+TcpRest is a lightweight webservice framework.

 ## Introduction